 · Sprinkle over oatmeal, yogurt or cold cereal for a healthy crunch.

-· Make into a delicious pudding, like this tropical flavored one.
+· Make into delicious pudding-like overnight oats.
 GET THE RECIPE HERE.